 Many groups such as faculty-initiated academic interest groups, faculty/student governing committees, musical organizations, University athletic teams, and theatrical activities are not student, but University Organizations (UO's).
-As such, they are directed or chaired by a regular University faculty or staff member, and responsible to campus academic or administrative authorities.
+As such, they are directed or chaired by a regular

+University faculty or staff member, and responsible to campus academic or administrative authorities.
 Membership in a UO is subject to various internal requirements and regulations.
-The University faculty or staff member, by virtue of his or her expertise, is responsible for directing the organization.
-Students may often participate in the organization's decision-making process, however, the final decision making authority falls to the faculty or staff advisor.
+The University faculty or staff advisor, by virtue of his or her expertise, is responsible for guiding the organization.
+Students may often participate in the organization's decision-making process, however, the final decision making authority may fall to the faculty or staff advisor.
 While the annual renewal of UO's through the SAO is not required, it is important to note that UO's are subject to general University policies and procedures; for example, non-discrimination, fundraising, facility reservation, and trademark policies.
+(Example: Cub Camp, Lions ROAR)